Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 • Customize their crowdfunding page.

-• Send customized email updates.
+• Send customized thank you email updates.

 • Include different media.